-- ii. proposals are supported by a flood risk assessment and flood mitigation proposals; - iii. the proposals do not include noisesensitive uses; - iv. there is no significant impact on the amenities of surrounding occupiers; and - v. it can be demonstrated that development would not have a detrimental impact on the air quality at the junction of Leigh Road and the northbound slip road at junction 13 of the M3. - 6.3.19 A site level Habitats Regulations Assessment will be required to demonstrate the detail of how this site will be delivered without adverse effect on any European site.
+- 6.3.23 An area of 1.0 hectare of land at Steele Close, Chandler's Ford is presently used as an operational fire station but has been declared surplus to requirements by the Hampshire Fire & Rescue Service.
+A significant area of the south-western part of the site is identified by the Environment Agency as being within a functional floodplain (flood zone 3b).
+Monks Brook runs up the western boundary of the site.
+However, the site has benefitted from recent flood defence works.
+The site is immediately adjacent to junction 13 of the M3 which generates significant noise and air quality issues.
+In view of these constraints, the Council considers that if the site were to come forward for redevelopment, it should be re-used for commercial purposes rather than residential development. - 6.3.24 A site level Habitats Regulations Assessment will be required to demonstrate the detail of how this site will be delivered without adverse effect on any European site.
 Particular reference should be made to the findings of the Habitats Regulation Assessment of the Local Plan with regards to the River Itchen SAC, Solent Maritime SAC, Solent and Southampton Water SPA and Ramsar site and the avoidance and mitigation measures identified.
-These include: - a. careful design of new development, informing new residents and commitment to monitoring with regard to risk introducing invasive non-native species - b. adherence to a Construction Environmental Management Plan and utilisation of standard pollution control guidance with regard to impacts on water quality; and - c. avoidance measures with regard to disturbance of otters and protection of watercourses to preserve the otter movement network.
+These include: - a. careful design of new development, informing new residents and commitment to monitoring with regard to risk introducing invasive non-native species - b. adherence to a Construction Environmental Management Plan and utilisation of standard pollution control guidance with regard to impacts on water quality; and - c. avoidance measures with regard to disturbance of otters and protection of watercourses to preserve the otter movement network. - 6.3.25 A definition of 'noise-sensitive' uses is provided in the glossary.